8 Things To Do When Remodeling Your Kitchen

 We usually try to complete as many items as possible that have an electrical element first.

 For example, if you’re getting new lighting or fan/s, the electrician comes in during this early stage to run his wires and cut into sheetrock if required.
 You don’t want this happening after all the painting is done!

-I would then turn my attention to your cabinets if you are doing them.
-Generally speaking, if you’re going to do a light colored countertop, then darker color cabinets contrast really well:
+I will then turn my attention to your cabinets if you do them.
+Generally speaking, if you’re going to do a light-colored countertop, then darker color cabinets contrast really nicely:

 The idea is to coordinate everything together in a natural manner.

-If you’re getting new cabinets, your options are to either get some prefabricated ones or have them custom made.
+If you’re getting new cabinets, your options are either getting some prefabricated ones or having them custom-made.

-Painting coats the top of the surface while staining penetrates underneath and brings out the natural grain better.
+Painting coats the top of the surface while staining penetrates underneath and better brings out the natural grain.

 It’s a good idea to start with your floors for a couple of reasons:

 - If you’re removing tile, it’s going to get the majority of dust out of the way earlier in the project